j-tseng/junkSort.AI/README.md

 - [ ] PART 1: Image recognition
 	- [x] API design choice --> TensorFlow, Inception
+	- [x] Minimum viable product - retrain neural net
 	- [ ] Optimizing model to recognize more objects and with higher accuracy
-- [ ] PART 2: Categorisation
+- [x] PART 2: Categorisation
 	- [x] Write code for layer between labeling and output to categorize objects as recyclable, compostable, or trash
-	- [ ] Develop item lists to use for categorisation
+	- [x] Develop item lists to use for categorisation
-- [ ] PART 3: App Design
+- [x] PART 3: App Design
 	- [x] Decide on operating system --> Android
 	- [x] Test on device for minimum viable product  --> Works but classification is weak
-	- [ ] Improve on User Interface design
+	- [x] Improve on User Interface design
 - [ ] PART 4: Wrap up and presentation
+	- [x] Create presentation template
+	- [ ] Fill in content
+	- [ ] Practice presentation

 ### Track our progress!